gvwilson/sensibleadventures/shapers/shapers.md

 though lessons may come at a price.
 Finding someone who can teach a character how to raise their skill with the sword from Very High to Awesome can be an adventure in its own right.

+### Zebras

+FIXME: zebras when standing still, they can change color from black-and-white stripes to almost anything else in order to blend into their surroundings.
+This gives them an extra two levels of Stealth at no cost.

 ## Combat